aryszka/mml/manual.md

 - accesses a mutable variable outside of its scope
 - accesses a mutable list or structure defined outside of its scope
 - contains channel communication
+- starts a new goroutine
 - calls other effects

-(Memory allocation is not considered as an effect.)
+Memory allocation is not considered as an effect.

 Tip: try to use as few effects as possible, and try to concentrate them as close to the root of the program as possible.

 In every other way, effects are and behave just like functions.

-(`log` is a special function, that is an effect but the compiler doesn't consider it as such.
-It's the only special function and it is not possible to define similar ones.)
+`log` is a special function, that is an effect but the compiler doesn't consider it as such.
+It's the only special function and it is not possible to define similar ones.

 ## If